rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 * UART rx for the de10nano is on PIN_AG11 which maps to Arduino_IO15.
 On the MiSTer I/O board this pin is accessible by the USB3-lookalike USER port.
 * UART tx for the de10nano is on PIN_AH9 which maps to Arduino_IO14.
 On the MiSTer I/O board this pin is accessible by the USB3-lookalike USER port.

 I use a USB3 breakout board in the USER port to easily access the above pins.
-Changing the uart to uart2 in the DE10NANO makefile will change the output pins.
+Changing the uart to uart2 in the DE10NANO makefile will change the UART pins to others unused by the MiSTer I/O board on the DE10NANO Arduino port to UART rx on PIN_AG8, UART tx on PIN_AH8.

 ![USB3 Breakout for UART pins](documentation/images/DE10NANO-USERPORT.jpg)